Great Lakes Aircraft Company

 Great Lakes Aircraft Company is an aircraft manufacturer known for the 2T-1A Sport Trainer biplane.
 The company has a long history of building both private and military aircraft.

 Origins

-In 1929, the Great Lakes Aircraft Company (GLAC) was formed in Cleveland, Ohio at the former site of the Martin Aircraft Company.
+In 1929, the Great Lakes Aircraft Company (GLAC) was formed in Cleveland, Ohio, at the former site of the Martin Aircraft Company.
 They built civilian biplanes, float planes, as well as biplane torpedo bombers and dive bombers under contract to the US Navy.
-In 1933 the Company was reportedly working on a steam power plant for driving aircraft turbines.
+In 1933, the Company was reportedly working on a steam power plant for driving aircraft turbines.

 Great Lakes Trophy

 The Great Lakes Trophy was awarded in 1930 and 1931 to the fastest plane with an engine of 510 cubic inches or less that participated in the National Air Tour.

 2T biplane

 The model that most people think of today when someone says, "Great Lakes aircraft," is the enduring 2T biplane; also known as the Great Lakes Sport Trainer.
 It was designed and sold as a two-place, open cockpit biplane.
 The first engines were an 85 hp (63 kW) American Cirrus III.
 The 2T biplane was not as large as some of its contemporaries manufactured by Stearman, WACO and Travel Air.

 The original models had a wing span of 26 feet 8 inches and length of 20 feet 4 inches.
 The useful load was 578 pounds (262 kg) and it was stressed for 9 g positive and 6 G negative.
 It had outrigger landing gear with spring oleo shock struts, and the range was 375 miles.
-The sale price started out at $4,990 dollars but as the depression came it was lowered to $3,985.
+The sale price started out at $4,990 but as the Great Depression came it was lowered to $3,985.
 The first four Sport Trainers built were of a rare straight-wing design, one of which was modified into a special racer.
 Because of problems recovering from flat spins, the top wing was swept back and that is what most people recognize first when looking at a Sport Trainer.
 At its peak, Great Lakes had as many as 650 deposits for new aircraft.
 With the onset of the great depression, the Great Lakes Aircraft Company went out of business closing their doors in 1936.
 The company built just 264 of the Sport Trainers ordered.
 The remaining stock of aircraft parts, as well as a complete set of drawings, were purchased at a bankruptcy sale by Charles E. Smith of Willoughby, Ohio.